ChessforBeginners.org

 Cons

-• Can become predictable
+• Can become predictable because it's so popular

 Who it fits